dylanjones784/Markdown-Guide/BestPractiseGuide.md

 | Must-Revalidate | Indicates the cached response must be revalidated before being used.   |

 Cached responses may become “stale” once they can no longer be used as their current state.
-It requires a request to the server to either retrieve the data again, or to validate the caches contents.Below is an example of a request, and the response that specifies Control-Control headers.
+It requires a request to the server to either retrieve the data again, or to validate the caches contents.

+Below is an example of a request, and the response that specifies Control-Control headers.

+**Example**
 **THIS WOULD BE A REQ**
 ``` JSON
 	200 OK